djfuzzy/thebrewist/client/README.md

 ### `npm run build`

-Compiles and minifies for productions.
+Compiles and minifies for production.

 ### `npm test`